MarcelineVQ/twow-raid-visuals/README.md

   - Gave Totemic Recall a different sound than totem placement.

 - **Other:**
-  - Removed obnoxious green tinting from Decaying Flesh debuff.
+  - Removed obnoxious green tinting from: Decaying Flesh debuff, Corrosive and Deadly Poison, Poison Spit pet attack.
+  - Removed distracting stones from Earthquake.
+  - Small tooltip fix for Spirit of the Ancients.

 - **Credits:** These contributors did not ask to be credited but should be mentioned.
   - **Incantation / Fauna** – Major visual improvement to Anomalus soak zones.